tellor-io/layer/adr/adr012 - voting power by group.md

 ### remove team

-A long term plan and short term option, the system could further decentralize by th
+A long term plan isto further decentralize the protocol by removing the team's voting weight on disputes.
+In the short term, as the protocol matures to team acts as a tie breaker.

-### different reporting calculation
+### different reporter voting weight calculation

 Instead of just using reporter weight as the percentage of total reporter stake, we could use a counting methodology similar to current tellor (each report counts as one vote, regardless of weight).
 This has benefits of supporting smaller reporters as much as larger ones, as well as hardening over time as the voting power is non-transferrable.

-The downside here is that votes are still sellable, you just need to sell your key.
+The downside here is that votes are still sellable, you just need to sell your private key.
 This actually becomes dangerous as reporters who want to exit are incentivized to sell their voting power to attackers once they are unstaked.
 You could fix this by also requiring them to be staked, but it only changes the attack cost, not the fact it exists as an exit strategy.

+This is the case for users as well.
+Users do not have to stake and they earn voting weight by the amount of tips the provide.
+However, users are dissinsitivized from selling their private keys because doing so could trigger an attack to their own protocol (there is no guarantee an attacker that is willign to buy their keys will not attack them too).

+Brenda Q--Should we decrease user voting power over time or reduce it if they stop tipping over two months???

 ### move to different goverance structure